mleonowicz/3DJigsawSolver/README.md

 * For each generation:
     * Evaluate the cureent population.
     * Pick $N_E$ elites that remain in the population
-    * Randomly choose with weights based on fitness two members of population and cross the to create a new member.
+    * Randomly choose (with weights based on fitness values) two members of population and apply crossover operator on them to create a new offspring.
     Repeat that until the population is full.
     * With $\beta$ probability perform mutation of the new member in a procedure described below.
 * Alogrithm returns puzzle solution with the best fitness score.